Jim Powell joins us for a discussion on how the tradition of liberty in the United States was established and how it subsequently flourished.

 Trevor Burrus is a research fellow at the Cato Institute’s Center for Constitutional Studies.
 His research interests include constitutional law, civil and criminal law, legal and political philosophy, and legal history.
 His work has appeared in the Vermont Law Review, the Syracuse Law Review, and the Jurist, as well as the Washington Times, Huffington Post, and the Daily Caller.
 He holds a BA in Philosophy from the University of Colorado at Boulder and a JD from the University of Denver Sturm College of Law.

-Paul D. Mueller joins us for a discussion on the life and ideas of the Scottish Enlightenment philosopher and pioneer of economic theory, Adam Smith.
+Steven G. Horwitz joins us for a discussion on the life and ideas of one of the 20th century’s greatest intellectuals, Friedrich Hayek.